brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/SOUND.md

 * With a `sound` handle, queues the sound into the stream for playback.
 * Without a `sound`, resumes a previously paused stream.
+* Passing the third parameter applies a pitch adjustment to the sound, in Hz.

 **Notes**

 * Streams are asynchronous.
 Program execution continues while playback occurs.
 * More than one sound can be queued on the same stream; they will play in order.
 * If you call `SOUND PLAY` with no sound argument while nothing is paused, nothing happens.
+* Adjusting the pitch of a sound with the third parameter also slows it down (for negative values) or speeds it up (for positive values).

 **Errors**